There's a whole load of stuff you need to look out for when you're buying a car insurance policy.

 Class 3.
 This is designed for people who do a lot of driving for work, like salespeople.
 But it still doesn't usually cover delivery drivers or taxi drivers.

+Most insurers will charge you more if you want to pay monthly.
 That's because monthly car insurance works like a loan.
-And the APR on those loans can be massive.
+And the interest on those loans can be massive.
 With some insurers, it's as high as 40%.

 Making a claim can get a little messy - especially if you're at fault, or if you and the other driver don't agree on who's to blame.